-Appliances.
 The galley comes standard with a two burner gas cook top and oven below.
 With the addition of an optional generator an electric stove top and oven can be installed.
 Forward are two rectangular sinks, which are a Beneteau signature feature.
 One has an optional garbage disposal.
 The counter top is made of a special resin material that has an attractive grey color.
 Overhead is indirect LED lighting behind the cupboards.
 There are places for both an optional dishwasher and microwave.

 By laying out the galley this way instead of a more traditional U-shape, two or even three people can work at the same time on food prep or clean-up.
 This is an important feature of this boat both for entertaining and for cruising.
 The island has been carefully placed opposite the stove top and oven so when on starboard tack the cook will have support.
 This is a feature not possible with a conventional U-shaped galley which typically can only handle one cook at a time.

+There is a long passageway with headroom that we measured at 6’8” (2.03 m) from the salon to the forward cabin.
+Here we find a diamond-shaped double bed nestled in the bow.
+Because the stem of the Sense 55 is nearly plumb there are no long overhangs forward that waste interior space.
+Headroom is 6’4”(1.94 m).
 Large portlights bring in light as does the overhead opening hatch.
 There are two large storage drawers under the bed and there is even a shoe locker under the two hanging lockers.
 The widest part of the bed is 5’7” (1.7 m), the narrowest is at the foot where it is 3’10” (1.17 m) and it is 6’8” (2.03 m) from head to foot.

-Vanity/Desk.
 To port is a desk/vanity covered in optional leather.
 A seat comes standard, something that will prove handy when putting on shoes and socks.
 Aft is a split head which couples like because it permits them both to get ready at the same time.
 To port is a good-sized shower stall with 6'4” (1.97 m) headroom.
 To starboard is the water closet with toilet and sink.

 Just forward of the salon and galley are port and starboard guest staterooms with en suite heads.
 These cabins are virtually identical.
 Both are entered through pocket doors that save room, by requiring no deck space to open.
 Both have 6’6” (1.97 m) head room, both have large portlights and opening hatches overhead.
 The heads have a toilet, sink, and faucet that doubles as a shower wand for the wet head.